john30/ebusd-esp/README.md

 ![flash](flashop.png)

 ### Flashing with esptool
-For the esptool flasher, just run it on command line like this (replacing COM4 with the corresponding port on Windows or the right serial device like /dev/ttyUSB0 under Linux, and replacing ebus-v3_d1mini.bin with the right filename for your board):
+For the [esptool](https://github.com/igrr/esptool-ck/releases) flasher, just run it on command line like this (replacing COM4 with the corresponding port on Windows or the right serial device like /dev/ttyUSB0 under Linux, and replacing ebus-v3_d1mini.bin with the right filename for your board):
 `esptool -cp COM4 -bm dio -cd nodemcu -cb 921600 -ce -cf ebus-v3_d1mini.bin`

-***Note for ESP32 images:***
+### Flashing ESP32 images
 For all ESP32 images, the first flashing of a blank or otherwise differently flashed device has to be done with the image having "_factory" as suffix in the name, e.g. [ebus-v3_lolin32_factory.bin](dist/ebus-v3_lolin32_factory.bin).
 This contains all relevant parts to get the device up and running.